Published

 What is MyAgentFinder?

-MyAgentFinder is a nationwide service that matches home buyers and sellers with local real estate agents — what’s commonly referred to as an agent matching service.
+MyAgentFinder is a nationwide service that quickly matches home buyers and sellers with local real estate agents — what’s commonly referred to as an agent matching service.
+The company also has a concierge team to help guide you through your transaction.

 You can use MyAgentFinder to find an agent to help you sell or buy pretty much any type of property, from mobile homes to condos to single-family houses.
 It also has agents who specialize across a wide range of prices, from less than $50,000 to more than $1 million.

-- MyAgentFinder is a fast easy way to find a quality local realtor
+- MyAgentFinder is a fast and easy way to find a quality local realtor.

-- The service is free and there’s no obligation
+- The service is free, and there’s no obligation to move forward with an agent.

-- MyAgentFinder isn’t very transparent about its quality requirements for agents
+- MyAgentFinder isn’t transparent about its quality requirements for agents.

 Is MyAgentFinder legitimate?

 Yes, MyAgentFinder is a licensed real estate brokerage in South Carolina that has been around since 2012.
-The company claims to have served 224,000 customers with 40,000 agents in its network.
+The company claims to have served 315,000+ customers and have 40,000 agents in its network.

-Overall, its customer reviews are positive, with an average rating of 4.8 based on 551 total reviews.
-It is not accredited by the Better Business Bureau.
+Overall, its customer reviews are positive, with an average rating of 4.8/5 based on 802 reviews.
+It isn't accredited by the Better Business Bureau.

 A MyAgentFinder representative told us the company only matches customers with “top performers” — i.e., agents who are in the top 1% in terms of sales volume in their respective markets.